szawaski/Zerra/README.md

-# Zerra Quick Start Guide
+# Zerra Framework: Fast Powerful CQRS and Agnostic Repository with Event Sourcing
-Zerra Framework: Fast Powerful CQRS and Agnostic Repository with Event Sourcing
+- Container ready for Docker/Kubernetes
-- Container Cloud ready in Net5.0
+- Run solutions as monoliths or split out domain pieces into **Microservices**
-- Run solutions as monoliths or split out domain pieces to run independently
+- Call services agnostically as they run in the assembly or remotely
-- The calling code doesn't know if it's part of the assembly or running elsewhere on the network
+- Communication requires little configuration and no code
-- Communication requires almost no configuration using fast TCP communication
+- Repositories agnostically access different datastores including **Event Sourcing**
-- Agnostic repositories for different datastores including Event Sourcing
+- Transparent security transfers claims across services
-- Transparent security pulls whatever claims are on the thread across the network or you can add an IApiAuthorizer for externally exposed services
+- **High Speed** using advanced memory optimizations and Intermediate Language generation.
-- High speed using the latest .NET memory capabilities, low level pointers, and Intermediate Language Generation.
+- Check out the ZerraDemo Project in the code base for a complete example

-- **Check out the ZerraDemo Project in the repository for a complete example**
+# Quick Start Guide

-# Installing
+## Installing
 You can find all the packages on NuGet with the Zerra namespace.
 Start with the core framework for the quick start. [https://www.nuget.org/packages/Zerra/]
 - Install-Package Zerra

-# Constructing a Query
+## Constructing a Query
 **If the domains are referenced in the same running project, they will automatically find the implementations with no other code needed.
 If domains are running seperatly see Network Setup below.**\
 \
 Create a universally shared domain project for the following classes if you do not have one already.\